 Safety officers and practice managers often ask a question similar to this – “Do I really have to provide the Doctors bloodborne pathogens training?
 OSHA doesn’t mandate training for them like the rest of the medical practice staff, does it?”

-The simple answer is that OSHA does not exempt any employee, including physicians and clinicians.
+The simple answer is that OSHA does not exempt any employee, including doctors, physicians and clinicians.
 Anyone who is is exposed to bloodborne pathogens is mandated to complete initial and annual bloodborne pathogens training required by the standard.
 For more information read about which workers need bloodborne pathogens training.